Education

 X Others Language Courses offered by the Center for Professional Communication

-School of Local Governance Curriculum 2020/2021 (as of October 2020)
+School of Local Governance Curriculum 2024/2025 (as of April 2024)

 Category Course Name Instructor

-The World and the SDGs Tanaka Akihiko
+I Required Courses The World and the SDGs Kudo

-Local Government Finance Takada
+Local Government System and Finance Takada

 Local Governance in the Changing World Takada